ArtBlocks/artblocks-docs/art-blocks-api/api-overview.md

 }
 ```

-Retrieve the top 10 projects across Art Blocks and Powered by Art Blocks, based on # of invocations:
+Retrieve the top 10 projects across Art Blocks Flagship and Engine, based on # of invocations:

 ```graphql
 {